orsifacundo/sap-c02-exam/README.md

 - Data Lazy Loading: only the data that is actually processed is loaded.
 When the client needs it then it's loaded from S3 to reduce requests and costs.

+#### Deployment options

+- Scratch FS:

+    - For short-term processing and optimize costs

+    - Data is NOT replicated

+    - HIGH burst

+- Persistent FS:

+    - For long-term processing and sensitive data

+    - Data is replicate in same AZ

 ### NetApp ONTAP

 - Supports iSCSI protocol